jabt1998/planet-frontend/README.md

 ## Creating the API

-1.Using Express.js I created an object of planets which stored the relevant information that could be extracted from the API
+Using Express.js I created an object of planets which stored the relevant information that could be extracted from the API

-2. Then I created requests
+Then I created requests:

  * Starting with a get request that would get all the entries.
  * A request that would get a specific entry based on their ID.
  * A post request that would send data to the API and then sort the entries by highest ID